 Episode 9 adapted up through the engagement story of manga chapter 16.
 Episode 10 finally introduced the backstory of the villain Strom and it turns out he’s a rather sympathetic character (you almost want to feel sorry for the guy).

-Based on the pacing so far, the aftermath of the battle between the Ultimate Magicians and the Demonoids invading the Suide Kingdom is probably the best possible stopping point for the anime.
-Therefore, it’s likely the ending of Wise Man’s Grandchild Episode 12 will be based on manga Chapter 21, the ending of Volume 6.
+Based on the pacing of the anime, the aftermath of the battle between the Ultimate Magicians and the Demonoids invading the Sweed Kingdom was probably the best possible stopping point for the anime.
+The ending of Wise Man’s Grandchild Episode 12 was based on manga Chapter 21, the ending of Volume 6.
 For book readers, that’s the ending of light novel Volume 3.

 Fans seeking to read ahead can pick up light novel Volume 4 or jump straight into the manga series, which is over 10 chapters ahead of the anime adaptation as of June 2019.
 Hopefully, a North American publisher will license the official English translation soon.